au-ts/sddf/docs/network/network.md

    However on the Tx side, this may pose a problem if we wish to provide a *packet filtering* layer, which would enable us to prevent clients masquerading as other clients (we hope to provide this functionality in the future).
-This could only be implemented effectively is we could prevent clients from modifying packets after they have been transmitted.
+This could only be implemented effectively if we could prevent clients from modifying packets after they have been transmitted.
 To enable this, we plan on introducing a Tx copier in the future.

 ### Queue assumptions

-Currently the network queues are designed to have the capacity to hold all buffers simultaneously.
+Currently each network queue is designed to have the capacity needed to hold all the buffers that can possibly be enqueued simultaneously, i.e. it is impossible for a queue to be filled past capacity.
 Since queue entries themselves are only pointers to buffers, this does not incur significant memory overhead.
-Thus, while processing network queues components do not need to check whether a queue is *full* - they only need to check whether queues are *empty*.
+Thus, while processing network queues, components do not need to check whether a queue is *full* - they only need to check whether queues are *empty*.
 Since checking for fullness requires the use of memory barriers, this is a significant optimisation.

 Unfortunately there is currently a vulnerability where untrusted clients are able to insert *duplicate buffers* into their queues, which could cause a